 Why You Should Drink Olive Leaf Tea?

 If you're looking for something a little different from your morning cuppa', look no further.
 Olive Leaf Tea takes the extraordinary one step further with every sip.
-Its taste is, put simply, divine.
-Its health benefits, meanwhile, include lower blood pressure, arthritis pain relief and immune system support.
+Its taste is, put simply, divine. olive tea benefits, meanwhile, include lower blood pressure, arthritis pain relief and immune system support.
 It contains particularly high levels of Vitamin C, which can ward off colds and the flu.

 History of the Olive Tree

 The olive tree belongs to the Oleaceae family.
 Fossil evidence suggests that it has grown in the eastern Mediterranean basin for some 40 million years.
 It has since spread and naturalised throughout much of Africa and Asia.

 During the course of millennia, the appearance of this much-loved tree has changed little.
 Most recognise it has relatively short in size.
 Indeed, it rarely exceeds heights of 26-49 feet.
 It grows both fruits and flowers, the latter being small, white and feathery.
 Its fruit, meanwhile, are world famous and need little introduction.

 The leaves of the tree, in comparison, have only recently received the appreciation they deserve.
 Before brewing for Loose Leaf Tea, they are silvery-green in colour.
 These olive leaves can grow to be 4-10 cm long and 1-3 centimetres wide.